kocheick/shevapro-website/README-SITEMAP.md

 # Sitemap Management for Shevapro Website

+A sitemap management system for the Shevapro website that improves SEO by providing search engines with structured information about the site's pages.
+The system includes automated scripts for updating timestamps and integrates with the build process to ensure the sitemap is always current.

-This document explains how to manage the sitemap.xml file for the Kobweb-based shevapro website.
+This document explains how to manage the sitemap.xml file for the Kobweb-based shevapro website in detail.

 ## 📍 Sitemap Location